mybbgroup/Thank-you-like-system/README.md

 2. *Copy files*.

-   Extract the files in that archive to a temporary location, and then copy them into the root of your MyBB installation.
+   Extract the files in that archive to a temporary location, and then copy everything in the "upload" directory into the root of your MyBB installation (note that in earlier versions, there is no "upload" directory, and the files and directories to be uploaded are in the root extracted directory).
 That is to say that "tylsearch.php" should be copied to your MyBB root, "jscripts/thankyoulike.js" should be copied to your MyBB root's "jscripts/" directory, etc.

 3. *Install via the ACP*.